FreshlySketched/co-op_tamagotchi/README.md

 7. Pull requests for `current-build` require approvals from other developers
 8. Pull requests for `review` require approvals from other developers
 9. Ask if you have questions

+This is a test for the GDD tutorial